Bionic-OSE/BioniDKU/README.md

 - The rule of automation: anything that has to be done manually must be done first, and so here they are, reordered to be after the Windows Update part.
 - An options-overview screen upon script startup, prompting user to check again and make changes if neccesary.
 ### UNDER THE HOOD and MODULES
 - Hello PowerShell 7!
 Although it isn't that different from PowerShell 5.x, it solves the **NuGet** errors on Windows 10 version 1507 and enables **PSWindowsUpdate** to work on 1607.
-On version 1511 and older, PowerShell 5 is used as the main orchestrator with a seperate main script due to compatibility reasons, and PowerShell 7 is used for the **MusicPlayer**; where as on 1607 and newer, PowerShell 7 is used for everything.
+On version 1511 and older, PowerShell 5 is used as the main orchestrator with a seperate main script due to compatibility reasons, and PowerShell 7 is used for the **MusicPlayer**; where as on 1607 and newer, PowerShell 7 is used for everything *(UPDATE: As of version 200_u2 the UWP apps removal module no longer runs on 7 due to performance issues)*.
 - Several new modules have been introduced, some to adapt to the current state of Windows 10 versions, some to solve problems that was not possible before.
 - And more that I can't cover all...